satur-io/duckdb-php/docs/md/getting-started.md

 ## Install

-You can install the package using composer
+You can install the DuckDB PHP package using Composer by running the following command:

 ```bash
 $ composer require satur.io/duckdb